 This type of failure can be discovered using a dependency tracking tool that shows any linking between different software components.

-It can be prevented by offering training to engineering staff on how to avoid linking software components with licenses that conflict with their open source policies and by continuously running the dependency tracking tool over the build environment.
+It can be prevented by offering training to engineering staff on how to avoid linking software components with licenses that conflict with their open source policy and by continuously running the dependency tracking tool over the build environment.

 Inclusion of proprietary code into copyleft open source through source code modifications